A version of this article appeared in the Winter 2016 issue of strategy+business.

 S+B: Why should multinational companies lead the way in moving along the maturity curve, even in red-zone countries?

 YOSHINO: We have found three business reasons.
 The first is the talent imperative.
 Seventy-two percent of our respondents who identify as allies — that is, they support pro-LGBT policies — said that they would be more likely to work for a company with the same perspective.
 John Browne [formerly of BP] tells a story in his book The Glass Closet (HarperBusiness, 2014) about an MBA career fair targeting LGBT students, where an IBM recruiter noticed that Asian women kept picking up recruiting materials.
 “You can’t all be lesbians,” he said to one of them.
 “What’s going on?”
 She said that if the company was this committed to recruiting LGBT people, “we think we’ll get a fair shake as Asians.”

 There’s also the war for consumers.
-Our report cited an estimate [from LGBT Capital, a branch of Galileo Capital Management] that the LGBT market globally is US$3.7 trillion in terms of annual buying power.
+Our report cited an estimate [from LGBT Capital, a branch of Galileo Capital Management] that the annual buying power of the global LGBT market US$3.7 trillion.
 And according to our study, more than 70 percent of the LGBT individuals and more than 80 percent of the allies said they’d be more likely to buy from a pro-LGBT company.
 Surprisingly, this was true across our three categories — even in red-zone countries.